twalker/content-edible/readme.md

 ### Goals:

 - Expose a more discoverable api for contentEditable's [execCommand](https://developer.mozilla.org/en-US/docs/Rich-Text_Editing_in_Mozilla)
-- Basic functionality for DIY WYSIWYG toolbar
+- Basic functionality to be controlled with a DIY WYSIWYG toolbar
 - No dependencies
 - Under 5k

 ### Why?

 There are many great wysiwyg editors out there, from the slim [bootstrap-wysiwyg](http://mindmup.github.io/bootstrap-wysiwyg/) to the full-featured [Aloha Editor](http://www.aloha-editor.org/).
 I found most either were not quite what I needed, or far more than I needed.
-What worked best for me was a slightly more memorable way to use execCommand, and remembering to save/restore user selections.
+I wanted a small module to make execCommand more memorable, and control it elsewhere.

-Content editable is notoriously rough--both to develop, and for users to use. `content-edible` keeps it sane (or naive?), by calling native browser execCommands with flagrant disregard for browser descrepencies.
+`content-edible` calls native browser execCommands with flagrant disregard for browser descrepencies.

 ## Install